Global alliances for the International Conference on Population and Development

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Cross-regional networks and alliances contribute to advancing in particular the human rights-based and gender-sensitive objectives of the Cairo Programme of Action.
+Supraregional networks and alliances contribute to a continuation of the human-rights-based and gender-sensitive goals of the Cairo Programme of Action.

-- Supporting dialogue and exchange forums for regional and cross-regional alliances of different stakeholders
+- Supporting dialogue and exchange forums for regional and supraregional alliances between civil-society and state actors;

-- Cofinancing cross-regional multi-stakeholder platforms in order to support the formulation of strategic and evidence-based policy recommendations.
-These include the High Level Task Force for the ICPD and the Guttmacher-Lancet Commission on Sexual and Reproductive Health and Rights in the Post-2015 World
+- Cofinancing supraregional multi-stakeholder partnerships such as the High-Level Task Force for ICPD and the Guttmacher-Lancet Commission on Sexual and Reproductive Health and Rights;

-In collaboration with its partners, the project helped to ensure that the issues of sexual and reproductive health and rights were enshrined within the 2030 Agenda for Sustainable Development.
-In key international processes coordination of the partners was improved and a common strategic approach was adopted.
-As a result, the outcome documents of the corresponding United Nations functional commissions contain common positions on SRHR that are shared by Germany and other countries.
+Together with its partners, the project helped to ensure that the issues of sexual and reproductive health and rights were enshrined in the 2030 Agenda for Sustainable Development.
+Better coordination and a joint strategic approach among partners have been achieved in the most important international processes.
+As a result, the outcome documents of the relevant functional commissions of the UN contain positions on SRHR that are shared by Germany and other countries.

-Conferences such as the annual International Dialogue on Population and Sustainable Development in Berlin, where experts from governments, civil society, the academic and research community and the private sector discuss SRHR and devise strategies for common action, have made a crucial contribution to joint learning and the networking of stakeholders.
+Conferences such as the annual International Dialogue on Population and Sustainable Development in Berlin encourage networking among stakeholders from various bodies.
+Experts from governments, civil society, research and the private sector discuss population issues and develop strategies for joint action on national, regional and global levels.

-Successful alliance building has also been promoted by the High Level Task Force for ICPD, which is supported by the project.
-Among other things, this independent body of experts initiated multiple cross-regional joint statements by states on SRHR issues in preparation for the Sustainable Development Goals, with up to 58 governments participating.
+Successful alliance building has also been promoted by the High-Level Task Force for ICPD, which is supported by the project.
+Among other things, this independent body of experts has initiated several supraregional joint statements by states on SRHR in preparation for Sustainable Development Goals (SDGs), with up to 58 governments participating.